OWASP/ASVS/4.0/en/0x17-V9-Communications.md

 * Use the most recent versions of TLS configuration review tools to configure the preferred order and algorithm selection.
 * Check your configuration periodically to ensure that secure communication is always present and effective.

-## V9.1 Client Communications Security
+## V9.1 Client Communication Security

 Ensure all client messages are sent over encrypted networks, using TLS 1.2 or later.
 Use up to date tools to review the client configuration on a regular basis.